Information for suppliers

 Grocery Supplier Survey

-If you would like to be kept updated on this survey, future surveys or other work undertaken by the Grocery Regulation team, subscribe to our email list.
+If you would like to be kept updated on survey work undertaken by the Grocery Regulation team, subscribe to our email list.

 We are planning to undertake further surveys in the future for both monitoring and to seek views on specific issues.
 We welcome feedback that can help us to improve your experience and support participation.